Floodplain Management

 • City of Waterloo - Class 9 (5% reduction)

 Every community in Nebraska is automatically eligible for up to 250 points based on minimum standards set by the state floodplain management regulations.
 Freeboard requirements, or requirements that structures be elevated one foot above base flood elevation, mean communities will receive points.
 Communities located downstream from a high hazard potential dam will receive points based on the Nebraska Dam Safety section's programs.
-And if your community has an online assessor's map from the county, 50 more points may be available because of the NeDNR interactive floodplain map.
+And if your community has an online assessor's map from the county, 50 more points may be available because of the Nebraska Floodplain Management Division's interactive floodplain map.

 And for more resources, visit: CRS Resources